 TRANSITIONAL EPITHELIUM – 2

-When the bladder is empty or has little urine, the epithelium is higher and formed by a greater number of layers.
-When the bladder contains a lot of urine, the epithelial cells rearrange themselves, the number of layers may decrease, the epithelium get thinner and the superficial cells become flat.
+When the bladder is empty or contains little urine, the epithelium is higher and formed by a greater number of layers.
+When the bladder contains much urine, the epithelial cells rearrange themselves, the number of layers decrease, the epithelium gets thinner and the superficial cells may become flat.

-When the bladder is empty or has little urine, the epithelium is higher and formed by a greater number of layers.
-When the bladder contains a lot of urine, the epithelial cells rearrange themselves, the number of layers may decrease, the epithelium get thinner and the superficial cells become flat.
+When the bladder is empty or contains little urine, the epithelium is higher and formed by a greater number of layers.
+When the bladder contains much urine, the epithelial cells rearrange themselves, the number of layers decrease, the epithelium gets thinner and the superficial cells may become flat.